RabbiTheAnalyst/RabbiTheAnalyst/README.md

   </a>
 </p>
 <p align="center">
-  💡 Let's collaborate and explore the world of data together! 🚀
+  💡 Let’s collaborate and explore the world of data together! 🚀
 </p>

 ---

+---

-<h2 align="center">💡 Numbers don't lie, but they need the right mind to reveal the truth 🌙</h2>
+<h2 align="center">💡 Numbers don’t lie, but they need the right mind to reveal the truth 🌙</h2>

 <h1 align="center" style="color:#f39c12;">💼 Professional Data Analyst</h1>